 • Emphasizes dignity, quality of life

-• Encourages patients and family to participate in the decision process
+• Encourages patients and family to participate in the decision making process

 "Palliative care" is offered earlier in the illness and treats symptoms more aggressively - often employing medical treatments to prolong life.
 Care is usually given in hospitals, ambulatory clinics or at other support services.

 "Hospice care" begins later when a terminal diagnosis of approximately 6 months or less has been made.
 It provides care where the patient lives, and keeps the patient as pain and symptom-free as possible with an emphasis on quality of life.Many hospice patients live beyond six months due to the extra supports and expertise the hospice team provides.

 What are the criteria for being a hospice patient?

 - The patient must have a life-limiting/terminal illness with a prognosis of approximately six months or less, if the disease runs its normal course as stated by a patient's physician and our medical director.
 This is determined by Medicare medical guidelines.

 - The person's place of residence must be in Niagara County to receive services from Niagara Hospice; they may live with their caregiver who resides in Niagara County or in a contracted assisted living or skilled nursing facility, or an adult home.

 - The patient needs to elect (choose) the hospice benefit by signing an Election of Benefits form.